preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/recurring-requests/index.rst

 .. image:: recurring-requests-new-settings.png

-All settings can edited after a recurring request has been created.
+All settings can be edited after a recurring request has been created.